 How is marital property divided in a Texas divorce?

-Be intentional and develop a plan to protect your finances
+Be intentional and develop a plan to protect your finances.

 Selecting the right divorce attorney can help you protect your finances

-so far, we have discussed your divorce in terms of actual factors in your case and how those factors can influence how your finances look at your case’s conclusion.
+so far, we have discussed your divorce in terms of essential factors in your case and how those factors can influence how your finances look at your case’s conclusion.
 Now I would like to spend some time discussing a topic that might not immediately jump off the page to you in terms of importance regarding your finances.
-That topic is how selecting attorney can go a long way towards helping you maintain financial stability during and after your divorce.
+That topic is how selecting an attorney can go a long way towards helping you maintain financial stability during and after your divorce.

 Questions about Texas family law? contact the Law Office of Bryan Fagan